FranciscoMuro/Restaurants/README.md

-# First we need to install python3
+# First we need to run this project in local install python3
 ### 1.- To install python we just need to go to the official web cite and download the installer or follow the instruction for the respective system
 ### 2.- Now just need to install pip3 also install virualenv
 ```